 These floors can provide a solution to the problem of housing the many services associated with modern communication technology.
 It conceals all cabling while allowing easy access for maintenance or changes.
 The voids of the floor can also be used as plenums for air distribution.
 It provides maximum flexibility and therefore the facility to design the floor layout to suit the needs of the modern offices for existing and new tenants.

-The cabling and cooling requirements of early mainframe computers led to the birth of Access Flooring which in simple terms means panels which are supported at the corners with pedestals down to the structural floor.
+The cabling and cooling requirements of early mainframe computers led to the birth of Access Flooring which in simple terms means panels that are supported at the corners with pedestals down to the structural floor.
 This works towards the creation of an accessible underfloor void through which cables, ventilation, and other services can be run.
 The increasing demands for flexibility and information technology in the workplace have brought Access Flooring into offices, police stations, colleges, hospitals, and many other environments.
 The environment of the office has changed the way that employees work.
 These changes include fewer private offices, more open plan workstations, an increased number of modular furniture systems and more shared areas for project teams.
 Today’s office worker conventionally requires access to data cables as well as telephone and power outlets.
 All of these requirements and changes need increased flexibility and a strategy to reduce the rate of churn and the cost of continually reconfiguring offices.

 Access flooring provides the answer by creating a fully accessible floor void in the room in which cables and/or ventilation can be run.
 Telephone, data and power outlets can be mounted directly in floor panels, and these panels can be relocated quickly and easily for rapid reconfiguration.